SPF-OST/pytrnsys_doc/guide/process_data.rst

         :alt: plotT

 ``plotHourly``
-    Hourly printed values can be displayed in a interactable html-plot that is created using the bokeh plotting library.
+    Hourly printed values can be displayed in an interactive HTML plot that is created using the bokeh plotting library.

     .. image:: ./resources/bokeh_plot.png
         :width: 400